hpaluch/microos-examples/ignition-wordpress/README.md

 Usage:
 - run `create-libvirt-vm.sh` and follow instructions on both VM login and script.
+- at the end you have to reboot your VM to trigger startup of Podman containers (or login as `core` user should also trigger it)
-- at the end you have to point your browser to `http://IP_OF_VM` to setup WordPress installation
+- next point your browser to `http://IP_OF_VM` to setup WordPress installation
-- NOTE: script finishes only when VM execution is finished (you can use `sudo poweroff` inside VM to shutdown it)
+- NOTE: `create-libvirt-vm.sh` script finishes only when VM execution is finished (you can use `sudo poweroff` inside VM to shutdown it)

 How Butane/Ignition works?